Other sections in Masters:

 The dissertation is a substantial piece of independent work where you can apply research techniques and relevant economic theory to a research topic.
 This can be an area which has attracted your attention in the course of your studies, or may be linked to an aspect of your professional working experience.
 You choose your topic during the second term, in consultation with the MSc Director.
 You are then assigned to an appropriate member of teaching staff who acts as a supervisor and gives you guidance on the structure and content of the research.

 Our programme-specific scholarship for 2018 entry include the Academic Excellence, UK-EU and International scholarships aimed at high-achieving students with a strong academic or personal profile.
 We'll automatically consider you for these when you apply and if you are shortlisted we'll be in touch with the next steps.
-Applicants on this programme may also be eligible for the Chevening Masters Scholarships.
-All details of our full scholarships range can be found on our Apply For Masters page.
+You may also be eligible for our other scholarships -

 Our Economics Masters courses will ensure you develop a comprehensive understanding of the discipline, including advanced methods to equip you with the skills required to succeed in this ever changing environment.
 In addition to specialised skills, you will also gain many transferable skills to prepare you for a successful career in a variety of sectors: